Executive LLM in International Business Law

 - Students receive customized online course materials prior to each module.

-- Students must attend and participate in at least two Current Issues in U.S. Business Law Colloquia (each worth 1 credit), which are offered during each residential session.
-The colloquia series features expert practitioners and academics who discuss current legal topics in such fields as bankruptcy, intellectual property, alternative dispute resolution, international business arbitration, and multi-jurisdictional practice and competition (antitrust) law.
+- Students must attend and participate in at least two Current Issues in US Business Law Colloquia (each worth 1 credit), which are offered during each residential session.
+The colloquia series features expert practitioners and academics that discuss current legal topics in such fields as bankruptcy, intellectual property, alternative dispute resolution, international business arbitration, and multi-jurisdictional practice and competition (antitrust) law.